 Summary of findings.
-Data from 2 randomized controlled trials^{48,51} suggest that in children and adolescents with sound occlusal surfaces, the use of polyacid-modified resin sealants compared with resin-based sealants may increase the incidence of occlusal carious lesions in permanent molars by 1% after 2 to 3 years of follow-up (OR, 1.01; 95% CI, 0.48-2.14); however, this difference was not statistically significant (P=.97) (sTable 6, available in the supplemental data following references).
+Data from 2 randomized controlled trials^{48,51} suggest that in children and adolescents with sound occlusal surfaces, the use of polyacid-modified resin sealants compared with resinbased sealants may increase the incidence of occlusal carious lesions in permanent molars by 1% after 2 to 3 years of follow-up (OR, 1.01; 95% CI, 0.48-2.14); however, this difference was not statistically significant (P =.97) (eTable 6, available online at the end of this article).
 In absolute terms, for a population with a caries baseline risk (prevalence) of 30%, the use of polyacid-modified resin sealant would increase carious lesions by 2 out of 1,000 sealant applications (95% CI, 129 fewer-178 more lesions) compared with using a resin-based sealant after 2 to 3 years of follow-up; however, this difference was not statistically significant.
-When assessing the outcome retention, polyacid-modified resin sealants seem to reduce the risk of loss of retention by 13% compared with resinbased sealants after 2 to 3 years of follow-up (OR, 0.87; 95% CI, 0.12-6.21); however, this difference was not statistically significant (P=.89).
+When assessing the outcome retention, polyacid-modified resin sealants seem to reduce the risk of loss of retention by 13% compared with resin-based sealants after 2 to 3 years of follow-up (OR, 0.87; 95% CI, 0.12-6.21); however, this difference was not statistically significant (P = .89).
 The guideline panel determined the overall quality of the evidence for this comparison as very low owing to serious issues of risk of bias (unclear method for randomization and allocation concealment) and very serious issues of imprecision.
-No data on the effect of polyacid-modified resin versus resinbased sealants in adult patients were identified.
+No data on the effect of polyacid-modified resin versus resin-based sealants in adult patients were identified.